nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info"> 📂 **Important Notes**:
 - Windows paths use backslashes (e.g., `C:\\Users\\username\\data\\File.csv`).
-- Verify file format and read permissions.
+- Verify the file format is `.csv` and that you have read permissions.
 </div>

 **Troubleshooting**:
-- For errors like "file not found," confirm the path type (absolute vs. relative) and the file's existence.
+- For errors such as "file not found," confirm the path type (absolute vs. relative) and the file’s existence.
+- Ensure the application has access rights to the specified directory.

+---

 #### Exporting [CSV](#csv) Files: `export`

+The `export` command is used to save your current contacts database into a CSV file, enabling data sharing and backup.

 **Format**: `export FILE_PATH`